 Disability Age-related rates based on experience; see table of sample rates.
 Allowance for combined service annuity Liabilities for former, vested members are increased by 4.00%, and liabilities for former, non-vested members are increased by 5.00% to account for the effect of some participants having eligibility for a Combined Service Annuity.
-Administrative expenses Prior year administrative expenses expressed as percentage of prior year projected payroll.
-Refund of contributions For non-vested members, account balances accumulate interest until the assumed commencement date and are discounted back to the valuation date.
-Active members decrementing after becoming eligible for a benefit are assumed to take the contributions accumulated with interest if larger than the value of the benefit.
-Commencement of deferred benefits Members receiving deferred annuities (including current terminated deferred members) are assumed to begin receiving benefits at normal retirement age.
-Percentage married 80% of active male members and 60% of female members are assumed to be married.
-Actual marital status is used for members in payment status.
-Age of spouse Male members are assumed to have a beneficiary two years younger and female members are assumed to have a beneficiary two years older.
-Form of payment Married members retiring from active status are assumed to elect subsidized Joint and Survivor form of annuity as follows: Males:10% elect 50% Joint & Survivor option15% elect 75% Joint & Survivor option65% elect 100% Joint & Survivor option Females:15% elect 50% Joint & Survivor option10% elect 75% Joint & Survivor option40% elect 100% Joint & Survivor option Remaining married members and unmarried members are assumed to elect the Straight Life option.
-Members receiving deferred annuities (including current terminated deferred members) are assumed to elect a life annuity.
-Eligibility testing Eligibility for benefits is determined based upon the age nearest birthday and service nearest whole year on the date the decrement is assumed to occur.
-Decrement operation Withdrawal decrements do not operate during retirement eligibility.
-Decrements are assumed to occur mid-fiscal year.
-Service credit accruals It is assumed that members accrue one year of service credit per year.
-Pay increases Pay increases are assumed to happen at the beginning of the fiscal year.
-This is equivalent to assuming that reported earnings are pensionable earnings for the year ending on the valuation date.
+Administrative expenses Prior year a projected p dministrative expenses expressed as percentage of prior year ayroll.
+Refund of contributions assumed co Active mem ited members, account balances accumulate interest until the immencement date and are discounted back to the valuation date.
+Ibers decrementing after becoming eligible for a benefit are assumed contributions accumulated with interest if larger than the value of the Commencement of deferred benefits eceiving deferred annuities (including current terminated deferred are assumed to begin receiving benefits at normal retirement age.
+Percentage married ve male members and 60% of female members are assumed to be tual marital status is used for members in payment status.
+Age of spouse pers are assumed to have a beneficiary two years younger and mbers are assumed to have a beneficiary two years older.
+Form of payment Married members retiring from active status are assumed to elect subsidized Joint and Survivor form of annuity as follows: Males: 10% elect 50% Joint & Survivor option 15% elect 75% Joint & Survivor option 65% elect 100% Joint & Survivor option Females: 15% elect 50% Joint & Survivor option 10% elect 75% Joint & Survivor option 40% elect 100% Joint & Survivor option Straight Life married members and unmarried members are assumed to elect the option.
+Members receiving deferred annuities (including current deferred members) are assumed to elect a life annuity.
+Eligibility testing r benefits is determined based upon the age nearest birthday and rest whole year on the date the decrement is assumed to occur.
+Decrement operation decrements do not operate during retirement eligibility. s are assumed to occur mid-fiscal year.
+Service credit accruals It is assume d that members accrue one year of service credit per year.
+Benefit service Exact fraction onal service is used to determine the amount of benefit payable.